On fibrant objects in model categories: Preliminaries

-Given two morphisms $f : A \to B$ and $g : C \to D$ in a category $\C$, we say that $f$ has \emph{the left lifting property (LLP)} with respect to $g$, and $g$ has \emph{the right lifting property (RLP)} with respect to $f$ if for every commutative square of the form
+Let $V,Y$ be objects of a category $\C$ and $R$ some relation on the set $\C(V,Y)$.
+Given two morphisms $f : U \to V$ and $g : X \to Y$, we say that $f$ \emph{has the left lifting property (LLP) up to $R$} with respect to $g$, and $g$ \emph{has the right lifting property (RLP) up to $R$} with respect to $f$ if for every commutative square of the form